 B. Wise Tasting Lounge Kenwood

-Located about 15 minutes from the B Wise Winery (and short drives from both Sonoma and Santa Rosa), this stand-alone tasting room (opened in 2012) is on the west side of the often busy Highway 12 in Kenwood.
-This location and setup is easy for visitors to pop in with out needing an appointment.
+Located about 15 minutes from the B Wise Winery (and short drives from both Sonoma and Santa Rosa), this stand-alone tasting room (opened in 2012) is on the west side of the often-busy Highway 12 in Kenwood.
+This location and setup is easy for visitors to pop into without needing an appointment.
 In addition to the main room, a smaller private room can be reserved for up to 12 people.

 A number of parking spaces surround the tasting room.
 Despite being located right on Highway 12 there are several other tasting rooms within walking distance including VJB Cellars, sometimes offering live music and pizzas (incidentally the landlord for the B. Wise tasting room was our own former landlord) and the Kenwood Village which contains the Kenwood Market and Deli, Palooza Brewery and Gastropub and several wine tasting rooms.

 Amapola Creek Vineyards and Winery